soubhagyasethy/joke-generator/README.md

 # Joke Generator

-Want to tell jokes like Chandler but running out of jokes?
+Wanna crack jokes like Chandler but run out of jokes?
 Worried no more.<br>
 Try this joke-generator website for unlimited funny jokes: https://funnyjoke-generator.netlify.app/